Fannon/search-bookmarks-history-and-tabs/README.md

 * This extension works best if you avoid:
   * using `#` in bookmark titles that do not indicate a tag.
   * using `~` in bookmark folder names.
+* TIPP: You can also add special browser pages to your bookmarks, like `chrome://downloads`.

 ## User Configuration